Billing

 For instance, healthcare providers often use modifier 59 to indicate that grouping these procedures together was necessary under the circumstances.
 Another common modifier is modifier 51.
 This is frequently used to let insurers know which procedures were additional to the primary procedure.

 This is why add-on codes are “modifier 51 exempt” and, most of the time, you won’t need to use any modifiers with CPT add-on codes.
-However, you can always check the CPT manual for any exceptions if you're unsure.
+However, you can always check the CPT Manual for any exceptions if you're unsure.

 How to write CPT add-on codes